Sign3labs/sdk-integration-guide-lite/README.md

 1. **Configure Project-Level Repository (JFrog OR Local Maven)**

    **Option A - Using JFrog Repository**
-   - Open your project level `build.gradle or settings.gradle` file and add the following line to the dependencies block.
+   - Open your project level `build.gradle or settings.gradle` file and add the following line to the repositories block.
 Please collect the **username** and **password** from credentials documents.

      ```groovy
       repositories {